santhoshkumarcomp/react-assignment/README.md

 A visual node-based editor built using **React Flow**, allowing users to create, connect, and edit nodes with support for:

 - 📝 Editable custom nodes
-- 🧭 Toggleable side panel for editing
+- 🧭 Toggleable side panel for editing with a edit button to edit text
 - 💾 Save/load flow state with localStorage
 - ❌ Prevent saving if invalid node structure
 - 🔔 Feedback with `react-toastify`
 - 📦 Built with `@xyflow/react`

 ---